Home » Living In » Sustainable Development Fund » How to Apply » Grant Application Guidelines

 If you think that your project idea demonstrates one or more aspects of sustainability and you would like to apply for funding please follow the steps below:

-1. Discuss your project ideas with our SDF Officer
+- Discuss your project ideas with PLANED Officers.

-Help and advice is available throughout the process from our SDF Officer and your application can be checked before final submission.
+Help and advice is available throughout the process from PLANED Officers and your application can be checked before final submission.

 Tel: 01834 860965 or e-mail firstname.lastname@example.org.